shim0114/shim0114.github.io/_pages/about.md

 I’m a first-year PhD student at The University of Tokyo, mentored by Professor [Yutaka Matsuo](https://ymatsuo.com/en/).

-My research is driven by a passion to understand and control the worlds modeled by deep generative models.
-My ultimate goal is to build real-time, interactive world models that can seamlessly manifest human imagination into reality.
+My ultimate goal is to build **real-time, interactive world models** that seamlessly manifest human imagination into reality—enabling anyone to instantly craft and navigate their envisioned worlds with intuitive, precise control.

-To move toward this goal, my research focuses on **video diffusion models** and **world models**, with recent work on **alignment** and **memory mechanisms** for long-horizon, interactive video generation.
+To move toward this vision, my research focuses on video diffusion models and world models.
+This includes recent work on **alignment** and **reference-driven generation** to enhance fine-grained controllability.
+Furthermore, I am addressing the fundamental challenge of **memory mechanisms** to ensure long-horizon consistency and stable interaction within generative environments.